-This course is designed to provide the teacher candidate with the theoretical foundations of education with emphasis in the following areas: historical, legal, ethical, philosophical, and political.
-The course was developed to serve both the general education and the special education teacher candidate, with emphasis on the intersection of legal, political, historical, social, and philosophical contexts of both areas.
+Course DescriptionTheoretical foundations of education with emphasis in the historical, legal, ethical, philosophical, and political areas.
+Emphasis on the intersection of legal, political, historical, social, and philosophical contexts of both areas.
 A field experience is required.

 - Assess their underlying beliefs and values to clarify their own philosophy as a professional educator that would include legal and ethical issues.